Katie Piper: Other TV and radio work

 In summer 2013, Piper worked alongside Gok Wan as a regular participant in a new live fashion series on Channel 4.
 The three-part Gok Live: Stripping for Summer was broadcast over three weeks from the plaza of MediaCityUK in Salford Quays, with Piper in attendance at each week's makeover, as well as filing filmed reports on summer beauty tips for each episode.
 The commission of Undo Me was confirmed around the same time as that of Gok Live, but Gok Live went to air first.

 Piper also appeared as a box-opener in Gok Wan's edition of Celebrity Deal or No Deal in 2013.

 Piper presents Channel 4's Never Seen a Doctor, which began on 4 May 2016.

 In 2018, Piper became a brand ambassador for Swarovski, alongside celebrity chef Nadiya Hussain and CoppaFeel founder, Kris Hallenga.

 On 13 August 2018, Piper was announced on BBC Breakfast as the first contestant in that year's Strictly Come Dancing.
 She was partnered with professional dancer Gorka Marquez and was the third contestant to be eliminated.

-Piper became a feature presenter on Songs of Praise with effect from 20 September 2020.

-On 23 July 2021, it was confirmed that Piper would become a panellist on Loose Women.
+Piper became a feature presenter on Songs of Praise in September 2020.
+In July 2021, she became a panellist on Loose Women.